Model product stock

 /// <summary>

-/// Retrieves product metadata for a given product stock record
+/// Retrieves product metadata for a given product stock record.

 /// </summary>

-/// <param name="productStockInfo">The product stock record</param>
+/// <param name="productStockInfo">The product stock record.</param>

-/// <returns>Content item language metadata containing the product's display name and other properties</returns>
+/// <returns>Content item language metadata containing the product's display name and other properties.</returns>

 public async Task<ContentItemLanguageMetadata> GetProductMetadata(ProductStockInfo productStockInfo)